SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 |--------------|---------|---------|
 | Event        | `change` | `selection-change` |

-- The `change` event used to be fired while navigating between the suggestion items but anymore since this is not considered a final change.
+- The `change` event used to be fired while navigating between the suggestion items but not anymore since this is not considered a final change.
 The `change` event will be fired after the user confirms the changes in the input field - by `focusout`, pressing [Enter] key, or by selecting a suggestion item  (by clicking or pressing [Enter] key over an item).

 If you previously used `change` to track live changes within the suggestions:
 ```ts